|Paradigm||Imperative (procedural), structured , Object oriented (C++ only)|

 MESA Gallium Compute (clover)

 The Mesa graphics library comes with a OpenCL implementation called "Clover".
 Is is only capable of executing OpenCL 1.1 code regardless of what the hardware supports.
 All the distributions have this available and most of them install it along with the base system.
-There is a fair change you have it as a system default for OpenCL.
+There is a fair chance that you have Mesa Clover installed and set as the system default for OpenCL.

 pocl is a portable OpenCL 1.2 implementation for CPUs and CUDA-supported Nvidia graphics cards with many OpenCL 2.0 features implemented.
 Running OpenCL on a CPU misses the whole point of it and translating OpenCL to CUDA is slower than using CUDA directly. pocl is therefore mostly useless and a complete waste of time.